ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 ![Challenge Description](Blindfolded/Blindfolded-Banner.png)

-Judging by the menu Label one could quickly assume with option corresponded to which heap operation.
+Judging by the menu Label one could quickly assume which option corresponded to which heap operation.

 <ol>
     <li> New    => malloc </li>